 The second stage is called an immature cataract, at which time the lenticular opacity begins and decreases the acuity of vision;

 The third stage is called a mature cataract.
 At this stage of the progression of the disease, there much damage to the crystalline lens tissues occupying almost all its zone.
-The person with a mature cataract notes a considerable decrease in the acuity of their vision.
+The person with mature cataract notes a considerable decrease in the acuity of their vision.

 The fourth stage is an overripe cataract, at which the crystalline lens fibers completely fall apart and the capsule gets a folded form.

-Why does the cataract occur?
+Why does cataract occur?

-The main reason causing emergence and development of the disease is an aging of the human body.
+The main reason causing the emergence and development of the disease is an aging of the human body.
 The human crystalline lens is arranged in such a way that virtually all of us have a problem with its turbidity.
-The greatest percent of people having the cataract is found after the age of 65 years.
+The greatest percentage of people having cataract is found after the age of 65 years.
 However, the disease can develop also at an earlier age.
 The factors that can influence it includes: